-Placing orders for delivery is very convenient for when I’m working from home, and although we do like dropping into the store as a family from time to time, the Click & Collect service allows us the flexibility to drop in and pick up our shopping without the faff of pushing the trolley around.
+Although we enjoy dropping into the store as a family from time to time, the Click & Collect service allows us the flexibility to drop in and pick up our shopping without the faff of pushing the trolley around.

 Disclosure: This post has been commissioned in association with ASDA and SheKnows.